The Recorder |

 |

 The recorder is a musical instrument from the woodwind family.
-It is end blown and its mouth is constricted by a wooden plug known as a block or fipple.
+It is an end-blown, and its mouth is constricted by a wooden plug known as a block or fipple.

-The Recorder is most children's starter instrument as it is simple to play, cheap to buy, easy to carry and maintain.
-It is also very popular in schools because of its ease to blow.
+The Recorder is most children's starter instrument as it is simple to play, cheap to buy, and easy to carry and maintain.
+It is also prevalent in schools because of its ease of blowing.